-Shall be a registered dietitian, or registry eligible, and evaluate and oversee the delivery of effective nutritional care based on current, recognized nutritional practices.
+Shall be a registered dietitian, or registry eligible, and evaluate and oversee the delivery of effective nutrition care based on current, recognized nutrition practices.
 If not full-time, make regularly scheduled visits to accomplish the following:

 - a.
 Review, revise and approve a current diet manual for facility use; - b.
-Review, revise, approve and implement nutritional care policy and procedures, standards of nutritional care, nutritional care protocols, and the Nutritional Services QA/PI Program; - c.
-Coordinate nutritional care through communication with other patient care services; - d.
-Provide for the initiation of nutrition screening of all patients upon admission and periodic screening of patients during their hospital stay;
+Review, revise, approve and implement nutrition care policy and procedures, standards of nutrition care, nutrition care protocols and the Nutrition Services QA/PI Program; - c.
+Coordinate nutrition care through communication with other patient care services:

-- e.
-Provide for the nutritional evaluation of patients at nutritional risk, as defined by the Medical Staff, and collaborate with the physician on the findings of the evaluation; - f.
-Ensure competency of all nutritional services personnel who perform assessments, counseling, develop care plans and participate in discharge planning; - g Provide to the facility evidence of continuing education hours; - h.
-Perform orientation, preceptorship, and ongoing training/educational programs for staff; - i.
+- d.
+Provide for the initiation of nutrition screening of all patients upon admission and periodic screening of patients during their hospital stay; - e.
+Provide for the nutrition assessment of patients at nutrition risk, as defined by the Medical Staff, and collaborate with the physician on the findings of the evaluation; - f.
+Ensure competency of all nutrition services personnel who perform assessments, counseling, develop care plans and participate in discharge planning; - g.
+Provide to the facility evidence of continuing education hours; - h.
+Perform orientation, preceptorship and ongoing training/educational programs for staff; - i.
 Review and revise nutrition counseling/diet education practices that are individualized to patient needs; - j.
 Monitor the enforcement of all policies and procedures and practices relating to food safety and sanitation; - k.
-Develop, maintain and implement a system for recording data related to patient care; - 1.
+Develop, implement and maintain a system for recording data related to patient care: - 1.
 Collaborate with Nursing and Pharmacy to provide food/drug interaction counseling; and - m.
 If the dietitian is a consultant, submit reports to the facility Administrator reflecting services performed at each regularly scheduled visit. - 2.
-Nutritional Screening and Documentation. - a.
-Nutritional Screening shall be completed within 24 hours of admission on all patients to determine nutritional risk and notify the physician and dietitian of any patients that are at nutritional risk. - b.
-Psychiatric, Alcohol and Drug, and Rehabilitation patients shall be rescreened seven days from the initial screen and, at least every 14 days thereafter. - 3.
-Nutritional Evaluations and Care Plans. - a.
-A nutritional evaluation of patients at nutritional risk, as reflected in the medical record, shall include, as appropriate:
+Nutrition Screening and Documentation. - a.
+Nutrition Screening shall be completed within 24 hours of admission on all patients to determine nutrition risk and notify the physician and dietitian of any patients that are at nutrition risk. - b.
+Psychiatric, Alcohol and Drug and Rehabilitation patients shall be rescreened seven days from the initial screen and at least every 14 days thereafter.